What Is Seborrheic Eczema?

 - Wash your baby’s hair with a mild shampoo.

-- Rinse hair and scalp thoroughly.
+- Rinse the hair and scalp thoroughly.

 - Brush your baby’s hair with a clean,

-If it is difficult to loosen and wash off scales, massage your
+If it’s difficult to loosen and wash off scales, massage your

 - you have areas that are extremely red